arhohuttunen/arhohuttunen.com/content/post/prevent-legacy-code-from-emerging/index.md

 ## How does legacy code emerge?

 You find out promptly that this code needs a major refactoring.
 The problem is however that the deadline is approaching and you simply have no time.
 Refactoring is not accounted for in the estimates.
-You also feel that the original author should be responsible for the refactoring.-c
+You also feel that the original author should be responsible for the refactoring.

 Here is the unpleasant breaking news: **the legacy code is starting to emerge because of your own actions**.